FreeCAD/FreeCAD-documentation/wiki/3Dconnexion_input_devices.md

 ### OSX

 3Dconnexion input devices are supported on OS X, provided that FreeCAD is built and used on a system with the 3Dconnexion drivers installed.
-You may need 3DxWare 10.7.2 or greater for Mac OSX Monterey
+You may need 3DxWare 10.7.2 or greater for Mac OSX Monterey.

 ### Windows